Lusaka: Retail

-Infrastructure

 Transport

 Lusaka is home to Kenneth Kaunda International Airport (which is used for both civil and military operations).
 There is also Lusaka City Airport, which is used by the Zambian Air Force.

-The city is served by the operating sections of the Cape to Cairo Railway, which connects it to Lubumbashi and Bulawayo.
+The city is served by the operating sections of the Cape to Cairo Railway (Zambia Railways), which connects it to Kabwe, Ndola, Kitwe and Lubumbashi in the north and Mazabuka, Choma, Livingstone and Bulawayo in the south.
 The international airport is connected to the railway line.

 The city is crossed by Trans-African Highway 9 (TAH 9), which connects it to the cities of Harare and Lubumbashi, and by Trans-African Highway 4 (TAH 4), which connects it to Dodoma and Bulawayo.

-Lusaka's city centre is at the crossroads of three major routes, namely the Great North Road (T2), Great East Road (T4) and Mongu Road (M9).
-The Great North Road connects north to Kabwe, Mpika and the republic of Tanzania (with branches linking to Ndola, Kitwe and DR Congo) and south to Choma, Livingstone and the republic of Zimbabwe.
-The Great East Road connects east to Chipata and the republic of Malawi (with a branch road linking to the republic of Mozambique).
+Lusaka's city centre is at the crossroads of three major routes, namely the T2 road, Great East Road (T4) and Mongu Road (M9).
+The T2 connects north to Kabwe, Mpika and the republic of Tanzania as the Great North Road (with branches linking to Ndola, Kitwe and DR Congo) and south to Kafue, Chirundu and the republic of Zimbabwe as Kafue Road (with branches linking to Choma and Livingstone).
+The Great East Road connects east to Petauke, Katete, Chipata and the republic of Malawi (with a branch road linking to the republic of Mozambique).
 The Mongu Road connects west to Kaoma and Mongu (and could possibly become the main route to Angola via the Barotse Floodplain Causeway).

 Intracity public transport is provided primarily by minibuses, but also includes larger buses and shared taxis on fixed routes.
 Vehicles on most routes travel between specific parts of the city and the four terminals in the central business district (referred to as "Town"): Kulima Tower, City Market, Millennium and Lumumba.
 There is no official map of public transport routes in Lusaka, but an initiative to create a user-generated content map was begun in 2014.
 All public transport vehicles in Lusaka are operated by private operators.

 Bus services within Lusaka neighbourhoods, the CBD, and towns surrounding Lusaka, such as Siavonga and Chirundu, use the Lusaka City Market Bus station, Inter-city Bus Terminus, Millennium Bus Station, and Kulima Tower Station.